michalubczynski/Framer/README.md

 - Real-time visualization of thermal camera data on an HTML canvas.
 - Change the color map using a select box for enhanced data interpretation.
 - Display temperature under the mouse cursor for instant feedback.
+- Follow the hottest temperature and hottest spot on canvas.
-- Right-click to view the temperature at a specific canvas point.
+- Left-click to view the temperature at a specific canvas point.
 - Temperature scale on the right side of the canvas for reference.
+- Capture .png image of actual data in canvas.
+- Start/Stop video recording for up to 10 minutes in highest possible quality 2 FPS
+- Time lapse recording with choice of frame rate.
 - Multi-instance and independent clients in a local network
+- Saving in local host files with precisely date and time of capture.

 ## Technologies Used